hacks-guide/Guide_Wii/docs/wiiconnect24.md

 :::

-Some Priiloader hacks need to be enabled on vWii and the Wii mini to allow proper WiiConnect24 functionality.
+If you are using vWii or a Wii mini, some Priiloader hacks need to be enabled to allow proper WiiConnect24 functionality.
 In `System Menu Hacks`, enable the following options according to your console:

 | Console Type | Priiloader Options |
 | -------------| -------------------|